-Free Quit Smoking
+Free Quit / Stop Smoking Apps, Meters & Counters

-"The current version of SilkQuit calculates and tracks the time you have been quit, the total amount of money not spent on your habit, and the time you've saved by not smoking.
+"The current version of SilkQuit calculates and tracks the time you have been quit, the total amount of money not spent on your addiction, and the time you've saved by not smoking.
 Your quit duration is shown in years, calendar months, weeks, hours, minutes and seconds.
 By using a configurable hot-key combination you can paste detailed quit information into any document, handy if you're involved with an online support forum."

 Although quit meter use is fun, addiction to smoking nicotine has a 50% adult kill rate, where the average loss of life is 5,110 sunrises.
 This truly is a life or death battle.
 Meet Bryan age 34, Noni 33, Deb 38, Sean 19, Kim 44, Quentin 23, Gruen 17, Brandon 23 or any of the more than two million middle-aged nicotine addicts who each year wait too long and allow their addiction to kill them.